Berlusconi's gaffes, quips and pranks

-ROME Silvio Berlusconi, who resigned as prime minister on Saturday after dominating Italy for 17 years with a mix of political talent and brazen behavior, has a sense of humor that often landed him in trouble.
+ROME Silvio Berlusconi, who resigned as prime minister on Saturday after dominating Italy for 17 years with a mix of political talent and brazen behaviour, has a sense of humour that often landed him in trouble.

 Here are some of his memorable quotes: